NickGrunert/master-thesis/modules/02_algorithm.typ

       This process ultimately yields the final, combined edges.
     - In summary, the last sub-section will delineate the combined steps constituting the entire edge detection pipeline together.

-    At the beginning and after every step, the algorithm will normalize the values.
+    At the beginning and after every step, the algorithm will normalise the values.
     This will be the range $[-255, 255]$ at first, to represent positive and negative derivatives, and later $[0, 255]$ to be in valid range for the Canny Edge Detection algorithm.
     This creates better comparability between different input data and will serve to increase the contrast of the values.